 Power stations are excellent gear for a vehicle bug-out kit or at an off-grid survival location.

 This article includes affiliate links.
-If you purchase from these link(s), Ready Squirrel gets a cut of Amazon’s profit for beans and bullets at no additional cost to you.
+If you purchase from these link(s), Ready Squirrel gets a cut of Amazon’s profit for beans and bullets at no additional cost.
 We appreciate it.

-If I have a weak point when prepping for a significant food shortage or catastrophe, it is communication gear.
+It is communication gear if I have a weak point when prepping for a significant food shortage or catastrophe.

 If we have a survival event where power is lost, the internet, t.v., and smartphones will be unusable, so having backup communication is essential.
-If you want news, you will need an alternate way to get it.
+You will need an alternate way to get news if you want news.
 Most preppers suggest shortwave or Ham radios so you can communicate and still get information.

 The only piece of communication kit I own is a hand crank emergency radio and smartphones.

 Communication Gear On My Wish List:

 - AM/FM Radio with a weather band/CB/shortwave receiver